 Strawberries are delicious.
 They are packed with nutrition.
 And it is not just humans that love to eat them.

 Whether your strawberry fields are large or small, birds, insects, and other pests will compete for your crop.
 In this article we will give you some simple suggestions for letting our animal friends find other sources of sustenance and keeping your strawberries for yourself.
+I published another article talking about beneficial bugs and pests and how to attract them for a healthy strawberry garden.

 How to Keep Birds Away from Your Strawberries